 Annual French Conference at Turner Fenton

-This conference will take place at the school on Friday March 2, 2018 from 8:30 am to 3:00 pm.
-Students from Beatty-Fleming & Sir John A. MacDonald will attend the conference along with our grade 9-12 students from the extended and core programs.
+This conference will take place at the school on Wednesday, March 6, 2019 from 8:30 am to 3:00 pm.
+Students from Beatty-Fleming & Sir John A. MacDonald will attend the conference along with a select few of our grade 9-12 students from the extended and core programs.
 A group of Grade 11 & 12 students making up an executive planning committee are in charge of the organization of the conference.
 The Modern Languages Department and the students want to run this event to promote the use of the French language at Turner Fenton, outside of the classroom, as well as to develop the understanding and appreciation of francophone culture in Canada and around the world.
 Some of our students will lead workshops, organize games and singing activities all in French.
 They will have the opportunity to enjoy French food as well.
 We will be inviting guest speakers and instructors who will guide the workshops in French.
-Cross-culturally, students will participate in high energy African and Bollywood Style Dance Classes led in French.
+Cross-culturally, students will participate in high energy cultural style dance classes led in French.
 This conference will be a fun, meaningful and educational French experience for all involved.

 Note to parents:

 Strategies to help your child to succeed in learning languages